Strong Arm Robbery

-The attorneys at Sammis Law Firm are experienced in aggressively fighting criminal accusations in robbery cases in general and in strong-arm robbery cases in particular.
+The attorneys at [firm] are experienced in aggressively fighting criminal accusations in robbery cases in general and in strong-arm robbery cases in particular.

-If any law enforcement officer wants you to make a statement, you should be aware that you have a right to invoke the 5th amendment right to remain silent and the 6th amendment right to have an attorney represent you at all stages of the case.
+Suppose any law enforcement officer wants you to make a statement.
+In that case, you should be aware that you have a right to invoke the 5th amendment right to remain silent and the 6th amendment right to have an attorney represent you at all stages of the case.

 Call (813) 250-0500 today for a free and confidential consultation.

 Penalties for Strong Arm Robbery in Florida